-- h) In light of the stated CAS jurisprudence on this point, the FEI respectfully submitted that making the PR prima facie responsible for the condition of the Horse while competing, subject to his ability to prove he bore No (Significant) Fault or Negligence for the Horse's positive test results is a reasonable and justifiable stance.
+- i) In light of the stated CAS jurisprudence on this point, the FEI respectfully submitted that making the PR prima facie responsible for the condition of the Horse while competing, subject to his ability to prove he bore No (Significant) Fault or Negligence for the Horse's positive test results is a reasonable and justifiable stance.
 Furthermore, as the CAS jurisprudence confirmed, the rider was, no matter what, the Person Responsible for the horse he competed with, and could not delegate this duty to another person.
-The PR, therefore, has an obligation to ensure that no Prohibited Substance enters into the horse's system, and must act with the utmost caution to fulfil this duty. - i) In the case at hand, the PR has not established how the Prohibited Substances entered the Horse's system nor has the PR provided any reply to the FEI's Notification Letter of 22 February 2018, despite several reminders from the FEI.
-The PR has therefore not discharged how 4-Methylaminophenazone, burden of proving the Phenylbutazone, Oxyphenbutazone and Flunixin entered the Horse's system.
-Further, due to the PR's inactiveness in providing any explanation of the circumstances that led to this ECM Rule violation, the FEI could not apply No (Significant) Fault or Negligence according to Article 10.4 and Article 10.5 of the ECM Rules.
-Consequently, no elimination or reduction of the period of Ineligibility in this case was possible. - j) In addition, the FEI highlighted that there were four (4) different Controlled Medication Substances present in the Horse's sample.
-This was an aggravating circumstance that should be considered in the final sanction, in accordance with Article 10.7 of the ECM Rules.
-The FEI therefore respectfully submitted that the applicable period of Ineligibility imposed on the PR in this case should be at a minimum of nine (9) months and up to one (1) year. - k) The FEI also requested that the results of the PR and Horse combination obtained in the Competition be disqualified with all resulting Consequences, including forfeiture of any related medals, points and prizes.
+The PR, therefore, has an obligation to ensure that no Prohibited Substance enters into the horse's system, and must act with the utmost caution to fulfil this duty.
+Conclusions to be drawn from the case law are that the duty of care is very high and that this duty of care cannot be delegated.
+In addition, the case law further provides that Persons Responsible are responsible for their Support Personnel and the medical/veterinary treatments given to their horses by their veterinarians. - j) In the case at hand, the PR had not established how the Prohibited Substances entered the Horse's system.
+The PR has therefore not discharged her burden of proving how the Phenylbutazone, Oxyphenbutazone and Dexamethasone entered into the Horse's system.
+The FEI was therefore of the opinion that so far in the proceedings it cannot evaluate the PR's level of fault or negligence according to Articles 10.4 and 10.5 of the ECM Rules.
+Consequently, no elimination or reduction of the period of Ineligibility was possible.
+The FEI therefore respectfully submitted that the applicable period of Ineligibility should be six (6) months. - k) The FEI also requested that the results of the PR and Horse combination obtained in the Competition be disqualified with all resulting Consequences, including forfeiture of any related medals, points and prizes.
 Furthermore, since this was a case with a Controlled Medication Substance, occurring during or in connection with an Event, and in order to safeguard the level playing field, all of the Person Responsible's individual results obtained in that Event, with any and all Horses with which the Person Responsible competed, with all consequences, including forfeiture of all medals, points and prizes, might be disqualified in accordance with Article 10.1.2 of the ECM Rules.

-I) As fairness did not dictate that no fine be levied in the case at hand, the FEI requested that a fine be imposed on the PR, and that the PR be ordered to pay the legal costs that the FEI had incurred in pursuing this matter.
-The FEI requested that the Tribunal fine the PR in the amount of 3,500 CHF, and order the PR to pay the legal costs of 1,500 CHF.
+- I) As fairness did not dictate that no fine be levied in the case at hand, the FEI requested that a fine be imposed on the PR, and that the PR be ordered to pay the legal costs that the FEI had incurred in pursuing this matter.
+The FEI requested that the Tribunal fine the PR in the amount of 3,000 CHF, and order the PR to pay the legal costs of 1,500 CHF. - 5.3 On 18 March 2019, the FEI further submitted with regard to the PR's procedural claims that (i) the PR was not eligible for the Administrative procedure, as it was applicable where there is no more than one (1) Controlled Medication Substance detected in the Horse's Sample.
+The case at hand however concerned three (3) Controlled Medication Substances, one of which is a metabolite of the other.
+Therefore, as per the ECM Rules, the FEI could not offer the PR the Administrative procedure; and (ii) the official language of the FEI was English.